 From 1896 to 1901 Dougherty took a Cook’s tour of minor league ball clubs in the Northeast: Bristol, Connecticut; Dayton, Ohio; Canandaigua, New York; Homestead, Pennsylvania; and finally three years with Bridgeport, Connecticut, where he would live for over a decade.
 Starting out as a pitcher who played the outfield on off days, his hitting and speed soon made him more valuable as an outfielder (who occasionally pitched).
 After the 1901 season he headed west to chase flies, pitch and bat leadoff for the Columbias, a Los Angeles-based winter league team.
 The Columbias’ manager was Jimmy Collins, skipper and third baseman of Boston in the American League, who thought enough of Dougherty’s hitting to bring him east as Boston’s new left fielder.

 Coming into 1903, therefore, expectations for Dougherty were high, and he responded with his finest year, leading the American League with 107 runs scored and 195 hits, and the pennant-winning Boston squad with 35 stolen bases and a .331 batting average (both third in the AL).
-In the first modern World Series that October against National League champion Pittsburgh, he hit homers in the first and sixth innings in game 2, then contributed two triples, a single and three RBI in game 5, leading Boston to the first two of its five victories on the way to a world championship.
+In the first modern World Series that October against National League champion Pittsburgh, he hit homers in the first and sixth innings in Game Two, then contributed two triples, a single and three RBI in Game Five, leading Boston to the first two of its five victories on the way to a world championship.

 But trouble was brewing behind the curtain of a brand-new pennant.
 After the 1903 season, American League president Ban Johnson transferred ownership of the Boston club to Boston Globe publisher Charles Taylor, who turned it over to his business-failure of a son John I. Taylor.
 Dougherty and Taylor soon were at odds over how much a third-year man who had led his team twice in batting should get paid.
 They eventually settled, but the relationship was permanently soured.